Bayesian Variable Selection with the Quasi-Posterior: Simulation studies

 Figure~\ref{fig:multcomp_probs_homo_student} (top) reports the average classification metrics over 50 simulation replicates, based on thresholding to achieve a Bayesian FDR of at most 0.05.
 Figure~\ref{fig:multcomp_probs_homo_student0.5} in the Supplementary Material presents the corresponding plots for the median–probability model thresholding.
-These results demonstrate that QP has greater power to detect truly active covariates than \texttt{mombf}, particularly for small $n$, while maintaining FDR below to nominal level when suitably thresholding.
+In these simulations both the QP and \texttt{mombf} control the FDR below 5\%, while the QP has power up to 10 percentage point larger than \texttt{mombf} for small $n$.
+The QP has a uniformly larger F1 than \texttt{mombf} while the MCC of the two methods is very similar.
+The lasso approach estimates much higher power than both of the Bayesian methods when $n$ is small, but correspondingly achieves FDR above 40\% for all $n$.
 The bottom of Figure~\ref{fig:multcomp_probs_homo_student} plots the posterior inclusion probabilities estimated by the quasi-posterior for each parameter across simulation repeats against those estimated for the traditional posterior by \texttt{mombf} for several values of $n$, with points coloured according to whether the generating $\beta^\ast$ was non-zero.
 Across the simulations, the QP generally estimates larger probabilities of inclusion than \texttt{mombf}.
 When $n$ is only slightly greater than $p$ (i.e. $n = 25$) the QP estimates a larger probability of inclusion for many truly active covariates, but also some truly inactive covariates.
 This behaviour is likely due to the imprecise estimation of $\hat{\psi}$ when $n \approx p$.
 However, for $n > 25$, the QP method generally assigns larger inclusion probabilities than \texttt{mombf} only for the truly active variables, with both methods agreeing on near-zero probabilities for inactive variables.